Visiting Zion in June

 Things to see in jUne

 Sightseeing is simply spectacular in June in Zion and is one of the most popular activities in the park.
 If you’re not into the more active side of national park vacationing like hiking or backpacking, then sightseeing is the perfect activity.
-Some sites will require a short hike, but even a window seat on the shuttle bus will give you the opportunity to see some amazing views.
-There are nearly as many things to see in Zion in June as there are to do, so we’ve compiled a short list of some of the must sees sights.
-Make sure to do your own research though, as the list is by no means exhaustive.
+Some sites will require a short hike, but even a window seat on the shuttle bus will allow you to see some fantastic views.
+There are nearly as many things to see in Zion in June as there are to do, so we’ve compiled a short list of some of the must-sees sights.
+Make sure to do your own research, though, as the list is not exhaustive.

 The Narrows: One of the most famous hikes in the park, the Narrows is not to be missed on any trip to Zion.
-While the hike can be strenuous as you are hiking with the Virgin River as your trail on large stones often covered with moss, the slot canyon feeling is well worth it and the water will feel better as the temperatures are warmer.
-If you don’t feel like plunging into the river yourself, you can take the Riverwalk trail that leads you right up to where the trail disappears into the river.
+While the hike can be strenuous as you are hiking with the Virgin River as your trail on large stones is often covered with moss, the slot canyon feeling is well worth it, and the water will feel better as the temperatures are warmer.
+If you don’t feel like plunging into the river, you can take the Riverwalk trail that leads you right up to where the trail disappears.
 It still gives you some of that slot canyon feeling without the cold water on your feet.

-Kolob Canyons: Perhaps the best place in the park to escape the crowds is Kolob canyons, in the north western corner of the park.
-This much less visited but no less spectacular area of Zion boasts wonderful slot canyons, ancient lava flows, and an abundance of trail heads to choose from.
-You’ll be able to drive your private car through this part of the park even in the summer.
-About an hour drive from Zion Canyon, it is well worth the trek.
+Kolob Canyons: In the northwestern corner, the best place in the park to escape the crowds is Kolob Canyon.
+This much less visited but no less spectacular area of Zion boasts fantastic slot canyons, ancient lava flows, and an abundance of trailheads.
+You can drive your private car through this part of the park even in the summer.
+It is well worth the trek, about an hour’s drive from Zion Canyon.

-Angels Landing: Lots and lots of people want to hike Angels Landing for the fantastic views and bragging rights.
-But if its extreme heights exposure isn’t your thing or you couldn’t get permits to do the hike, you should still make time to see this spectacularly huge rock formation that provides such amazing views from the top.
-Big band shuttle stop provides great views from below and scout look out and the west rim trail also have fantastic views of this iconic rock.
+Angels Landing: Many people want to hike Angels Landing for the fantastic views and bragging rights.
+But if its extreme height exposure isn’t your thing or you couldn’t get permits for the hike, you should still make time to see this spectacularly colossal rock formation that provides such incredible views from the top.
+The big band shuttle stop provides excellent views from below, and Scout looks out the west rim trail and fantastic views of this iconic rock.

-Zion Human History Museum: If the summer heat is beginning to wear on you, take a trip to the Zion Human History Museum that has spectacular exhibits and air conditioning.
-The museum focuses mostly on the two elements that have had the most impact on this land: humans and water.
-The exhibits trace human activity in the park from Native Americans, to early pioneers and settlers, all the way to its establishment as a national park.
-Water is the other major theme and it is showcased both as a creator and a destroyer of this wonderful landscape.
+Zion Human History Museum: If the summer heat is beginning to wear on you, visit the Zion Human History Museum, which has spectacular exhibits and air conditioning.
+The museum focuses mainly on the two elements that have had the most impact on this land: humans and water.
+The exhibits trace human activity in the park, from Native Americans to early pioneers and settlers, to its establishment as a national park.
+Water is the other central theme showcased as this beautiful landscape’s creator and destroyer.

 Hiking in JUNE

 Camping tours are a wonderful option for seeing much of Zion and nearby Snow Canyon.
-The company takes care of all the planning, accommodations, and meals, and provides appropriate gear, so you can enjoy your trip without any of the stress that comes with planning a National Park vacation.
+The company takes care of all the planning, accommodations, and meals, and provides appropriate gear, so you can enjoy your trip without the stress of planning a National Park vacation.
 Plus, camping in Zion in June is lovely as you can be outside in the warm weather all day and enjoy the coolness at night in your tent.
-Day hiking tours are also great for those who want to maximize their limited time in park, while gaining knowledge from a local and experienced guide.
-Because of the density of national parks in this area, many people only leave one day for a visit to Zion, but with a guided day hike you’ll be able to experience much of the park in a single day.
+Day hiking tours are also great for those who want to maximize their limited time in the park while gaining knowledge from a local and experienced guide.
+Because of the density of national parks in this area, many people only leave one day for a visit to Zion, but with a guided day hike, you’ll be able to experience much of the park in a single day.

 backpacking in june

 Backpacking in June in Zion is just about ideal.
-Backpacking is a great way to escape some of the crowds in June and Zion’s back country is some of the most beautiful you have ever seen.
-However, Zion has different and stricter regulations about human impact on the wilderness, group size, and campsites compared to other national parks, so it’s important to know the backpacking regulations and to abide by them for your safety and the health of the park.
-Most of the campsites in the back country are pre-designated and dispersed camping is only allowed in a few areas.
-This includes the Narrows which is a possibility for a backpacking trip as there a 12 designated sites along the river.
-Kolob Arch via La Verkin Creek Trail is another great option to escape some of the crowds.
-A Trans-Zion trek is also popular and a great way to see much of the park.
-Because many of these routes are so popular, it’s important to have back up plans for alternate campsites and trails if you can’t get the permits you want.
-In order to reduce human impact, Zion has a very strict pack-it-in, pack-it-out policy that includes all trash and food, as well as human waste.
-While going into the back country is great to escape the crowded shuttle buses and eateries, you won’t have it entirely to yourself.
-June is one of the most popular months for backpacking as it is before the monsoon season of late summer hits and you have to deal with rain most afternoons.
-Of course, the permit system limits how many people can be in the backcountry, but don’t expect it to be empty.
-You can read our page about backpacking permits for more information on planning a backpacking trip.
+Backpacking is a great way to escape some of the crowds in June, and Zion’s backcountry is some of the most beautiful you have ever seen.
+However, Zion has different and stricter regulations about human impact on the wilderness, group size, and campsites compared to other national parks, so it’s essential to know the backpacking regulations and to abide by them for your safety and the health of the park.
+Most of the campsites in the backcountry are pre-designated, and dispersed camping is only allowed in a few areas.
+This includes the Narrows, which is possible for a backpacking trip as there are 12 designated sites along the river.
+Because many of these routes are so popular, it’s essential to have backup plans for alternate campsites and trails if you can’t get the permits you want.

 Weather in JUNE

 Zion is a large park with various elevations that make weather patterns vary.
-June is typically all around hot in Zion National Park as the desert summer begins to kick in.
-The average temperature for Zion Canyon in June is a high of 92, and a low of 60 degrees Fahrenheit (33/15 degrees Celsius).
-In Kolob Canyons, the average temperature is a high of 84, and a low of 51 degrees Fahrenheit (28/10 degrees Celsius).
-On average, it rains 3 days during the month of June.
+June is typically hot in Zion National Park as the desert summer begins to kick in.
+The average temperature for Zion Canyon in June is a high of 92 and a low of 60 degrees Fahrenheit (33/15 degrees Celsius).
+In Kolob Canyons, the average temperature is a high of 84 and a low of 51 degrees Fahrenheit (28/10 degrees Celsius).
+On average, it rains three days during June.
 Visitors should be advised that these numbers are only averages and that the park might receive much warmer or colder temperatures than these.
 While June is very hot, it is one of the better months of summer to visit the park as the monsoon season has not yet arrived.
-July, August, and September all receive large amounts of rain that often come in the form of afternoon thunder showers that will impede your ability to see the park and make flash flooding more likely.
+July, August, and September all receive large amounts of rain that often come in the form of afternoon thundershowers that impede your ability to see the park and make flash flooding more likely.